bobc82/progetto_prova/README.md

 Requirements:
  - Python, flask, matplotlib, pandas, numpy, jupyter

-To run notebook in the console prompt write:
+To run notebook in the console prompt:
  - jupyter notebook
+and select progetto_prova.ipynb

-To run flask project in the console prompt write_
+To run flask project in the console prompt:
  - python home.py